 Additionally, Guidelines 2/2018 of the European Data Protection Board clarify that the cases described in Art.
 49.1.a of GDPR are the exception rather than the rule and are not relevant for everyday transfers of personal data.
 Because of that, the regular data transfers with the users’ consent cannot be justified.

 In March 2022, Google announced the end of Universal Analytics and introduced Google Analytics 4.
-Beginning July 1, 2023, the standard Universal Analytics version will no longer process new data.
+On July 1, 2023, the standard Universal Analytics version stopped processing new data.
 Free version users will still have access to previously processed data for six months.
 The deadline for Google Analytics 360 users is October 1, 2023.

 Google claims that Google Analytics 4 is a privacy-friendly alternative that does not collect IP addresses.
 That said, does it solve the problems that DPAs in Europe are pointing out?